Return to the BUILD

 Press the four pegs of Reactor Component (112D) down into the matching holes of Reactor Component (112B):

-My springs were a bit tall, so I had to put tiny drops of super glue on each post and squeezed it together for a bit.
+My springs were a bit tall, so I had to put tiny drops of super glue on each post and squeeze it together for a bit.
 I think this looks amazing!

 Fit these Reactor Components to this location on the Reactor Platform.
 Make sure the pipe (112B) fits down into this hole: